Helicopter carrying foreign nationals goes missing near Mount Everest in Nepal

 The aircraft was carrying five foreign nationals and a pilot when it dropped off radar at 10.12am local time on Tuesday, officials told the Himalayan Times.

-The helicopter was operated by the private company Manang Air based in Kathmandu, and was taking five foreign tourists from the mountainous Solukhumbu district in eastern Nepal to the capital Kathmandu.
+The helicopter was operated by the private company Manang Air based in Kathmandu, and was returning to the Nepalese capital with five foreign tourists from a sightseeing trip to see Everest from the air.

+It was lost from radar after departing from the mountainous Solukhumbu district in eastern Nepal.

 The helicopter was piloted by senior captain Chet Gurung, the outlet reported, citing sources from Kathmandu’s Tribhuvan International Airport.